bkager/Magpie-Command-Prompt-Notes/README.md

 # Magpie: Notes in the command prompt

-Magpie is a shell script which displays small snippets of text in your shell prompt.
+Magpie is a shell script compatible with **bash/zsh** which displays small snippets of text in your shell prompt.
 It's useful for reminders or keeping brief notes while you work.

 ![image](https://github.com/bkager/Magpie/assets/68086185/089fff15-35b9-426c-9ee1-292109ea8747)